Interlocking Backpropagation: Improving depthwise model-parallelism: Experiments

 Having investigated our method in a toy setting, in this section we demonstrate that it continues to lead to improved performance with a more realistic model architecture.
-In particular, we consider a ResNet \citep{resnet} on CIFAR-10.
-While a ResNet is usually sufficiently small to fit on a single accelerator, these results suggest that our method would work with signficantly larger vision models which require multiple accelerators.
-For example, the Transformer model we consider later in this paper is too large to fit on a single accelerator.
+In particular, we consider ResNets \citep{he2016deep} on CIFAR-10, CIFAR-100, and ImageNet \citep{deng2009imagenet}.
+While a ResNet is usually sufficiently small to fit on a single accelerator, these results suggest that our method would work with significantly larger vision models which require multiple accelerators.
+In the next section we consider a language model, a Transformer, which is is too large to fit on a single accelerator.

-Table \ref{tab:resnet-results} gives the performance of a ResNet-32 on CIFAR-10.
-Each component contains a single ResNet block, resulting in a model with four components.
+Table \ref{tab:resnet-results} compares the performance of different training schemes for a ResNet-32 and ResNet-50.
+In both cases the model is split into four modules by grouping layers with the same feature map size, with the first module containing the input layers, and the last the output layers.
+For example, the ResNet-50 we use for the ImageNet experiments is split as follows.
+Referring to \citet[Table 1]{he2016deep}, the first module contains the layers labelled `conv1' and `conv2\_x', the second module contains `conv3\_x', the third `conv4\_x', and the forth `conv5\_x' and the output layers.
 For the auxiliary classification network we use two convolutional layers with batch norm, global average pooling and a single linear layer.
-The full experiment configuration is given in Appendix B. These results show that n-wise training substantially closes the performance gap between local and end-to-end training.
-The results also show that 3-wise training does not consistently offer better performance than 2-wise training which, given the results in section \ref{CIFAR-10}, is what we would expect for a model with only $4$ components.
+The full experiment configuration is given in Appendix~\ref{app:experiment_details}.
+These results show that \nwise{n} training substantially closes the performance gap between local and \etoe training.
+The results also show that \nwise{3} training does not consistently offer better performance than \nwise{2} training which, given the results in Section \ref{CIFAR-10}, is what we would expect for a model with only $4$ modules.

-In fact we see that for both CIFAR-10 and CIFAR-100, interlocking backprop outperforms end to end training.
-This is a surprising finding, as one would expect that a model in which all features were trained to optimize the single global loss would outperform a model in which components were optimised for local losses.
-Our results indicate that \nwise{2} training of large scale neural networks could outperform training equivalent models with end to end backprop.